What antimicrobial resistance means for us

 The discovery of these antibiotics meant that what were once deadly diseases were now routinely curable conditions.
-However, our ability to use these life-saving resources is threatened by the growth of resistance by Gram negative bacteria.
+However, our ability to use these life-saving resources is threatened by the growth of resistance by Gram-negative bacteria.

-As the O’Neil report highlights:
+As the O’Neill report highlights:

 The use of antimicrobials, however appropriate and conservative contribute to the development of resistance but widespread unnecessary and excessive use makes it worse.
 We need to promote prudent prescribing.